eed3si9n/herding-cats/docs/04/d.md

 ```

 Since the standard collection library doesn't implement `foldMap`,
-we can now use this at an infix position.
+we can now use this as an operator.

 ```console
 scala> import cats.syntax.foldable._